coderdc13/CoinDrive_Site/README.md

-The user should see the shots below
+The user should see the shots below, and also the user should see the CoinDrive logo on the tab...

 ![first](./img/z1.png)